-New Conservative recognises the most desired outcome of a criminal’s completed sentence is that they are ready to re-enter the community with a new view on life and society that keeps them from reoffending.
+New Conservative knows that the best outcome of an offender’s completed sentence is that they gain a new view on life and society that keeps them from reoffending.
 New Zealand’s 2009 reoffending rate within 2 years of release was 70%.
-In spite of government goals, it has not changed much since then.
+It has not changed much since then, despite government goals.

-We believe that, along with our three stage sentencing plan for rehabilitation, more effort needs to be put into ensuring that when prisoner’s re-enter communities they are closely monitored to ensure they are ready, and supported at every step of the process.
-There are a number of community groups which help prisoners reintegrate with society.
-We will provide these groups with better recognition and support to make a real difference.
+Reintegration: We believe that, along with our 3-stage sentencing plan for rehabilitation, more effort needs to go into helping ex-prisoners reintegrate with communities.
+At every step of the process they will be closely monitored and fully supported.
+Community groups which help offenders reintegrate with society will be better recognised and supported to make a real difference.

-New Conservative will ensure that part of a prisoner's sentence will include completing a specified number of educational papers.
-These will be set in consultation with the prisoner and should relate directly to the likely employment the prisoner will find once their sentence is completed.
-Prisoners with longer sentences will be given the opportunity to complete trade training as a good behaviour incentive, which would enable greater employment opportunities at the completion of their sentence.
+Education: Part of an inmate’s sentence will be completing a specified number of educational papers.
+These will be set in consultation with the inmate and relate directly to the likely employment they will find when released.
+Inmates with longer sentences will have the opportunity to complete trade training as a good behaviour incentive, which would give them greater employment opportunities and help them reintegrate.

-New Conservative believes that prisoners should be working in meaningful and profitable work while in prison, with a portion of the funds raised through working used to recompense victims of their crime.
-Other funds will go towards the cost of their incarceration and rehabilitation.
+Work: New Conservative believes that inmates should have meaningful and profitable work while in prison.
+The funds raised through working will be used to recompense victims of their crime, and support the cost of their incarceration and rehabilitation.